July 6–11, 2014

 What should I bring?

 Electric guitarists should bring cords for connection to amplifiers and electronic guitar tuners.
-Acoustic guitarists should bring guitars with pickups.
+Acoustic guitarists should bring guitars (and pickups, if applicable).
 We provide amplifiers for all participants to use in our ensembles for rehearsal and final performances.
 No amplifiers are provided for use in practice rooms, so you may elect to bring a set of practice headphones or a very small practice amplifier.

 What's the schedule?